 What Is Taltz (Ixekizumab)?

 Taltz is recommended for people who need treatment with a systemic medicine and/or phototherapy because their psoriasis cannot be controlled well enough with topical treatments.
-Systemic medicines such as Taltz work by affecting the process of inflammation in the immune system.
+Biologic medicines such as Taltz work by affecting the process of inflammation in the immune system.
 It is a maintenance treatment that needs to be taken regularly over a longer period of time in order to be effective.

 How does Taltz (ixekizumab) work to treat plaque psoriasis?